- Publications

 The sponsoring of scientific research and awarding of grants and contracts should not be based on internal and regional politics, ethnic and racial parity, nor demographics, but on merit-based competitions.
 The issuance of competitions and managing of research contracts should be entrusted to national science foundations.
 The Lebanese CRNS has been doing a commendable job at this despite meager budgets allocated by the government.

 Proposal review committees consisting of scientific peers and experts, and not politicians or administrators, should determine the selection of competition winners.
 Furthermore, the establishment of government-funded research centers, national laboratories and think tanks should be a priority of national spending.
 According to the United Nations, until recently, no Arab country spends more than 0.3 percent of its gross national product on scientific research.
 By contrast, the United States spends more than 10 times that fraction.
 Universities, individual faculty, and political representatives should, therefore, lobby for an increase in the percentage of GDP spent on research and development.
-A good example that this goal can be achieved is provided by Tunisia, which more than tripled its R&D funding from 0.3% to 1% in the last 10 years.
+A good example that this goal can be achieved is provided by Tunisia, which more than tripled its R&D funding from 0.3% to 1% in the last 10 years.3.3.2 The Importance of Overhead Fees

 The government, also, can further fuel the scientific enterprise by offering significant tax breaks and subsidies to companies, foundations and individuals that choose to sponsor scientific research; by creating a rigorous patent system that is efficient and has enforceable laws aimed at protecting intellectual rights; and by bestowing honors and awards on outstanding research scientists.